-World's longest nonstop flight: Tickets go on sale
+World's longest flight readies for takeoff

 A manufacturer could increase the maximum take-off weight (MTOW) of the plane, the airline could limit the number of passengers or amount of cargo carried, or there could be a combination of both.

-Airbus has upped the ULR's MTOW to 280 tons, 5 tons more than the standard airframe.
+Airbus has upped the ULR's MTOW to 280 tons, five tons more than the standard airframe.

+The interior configuration of Singapore Airlines' ULRs features 67 business class seats and 94 premium economy seats.

-Singapore Airlines will announce the interior configuration of its ULRs sometime soon, but it's expected that there will be far fewer than the 253 seats in the airline's standard A350-900s.
+As expected, there are far fewer than the 253 seats in the airline's standard A350-900s.

-There will likely be a large business-class cabin, and perhaps a number of premium economy seats.

 In addition to the fuel system changes, the ULR sports a host of aerodynamic updates, include longer version of the A350's elegant winglets.

-Note: Editor's Note — CNN's Richard Quest will be reporting live from the inaugural flight of Singapore Airlines' Singapore to New York service on October 11-12.
-Follow his progress on cnn.com/travel